adrianolszewski/model-based-testing-hypotheses/Tests/caterogical_data/logistic_regression_Rao_Wald_z_test_proportions.md

 \end{equation}
 ```

-This way I have showed the structural equivalence of the 2-sample z-statistic for comparing proportions with pooled variances and the Rao score test over the logistic regression with a single binary predictor distinguishing the compared samples.
+This way I have shown the structural equivalence of the 2-sample z-statistic for comparing proportions with pooled variances and the Rao score test over the logistic regression with a single binary predictor distinguishing the compared samples.

 ``` r
 > wald_z_test_pooled(x1 = 6, n1 = 20, x2 = 10, n2 = 20)